-Briggs’s most recent book is A Companion to Giles of Rome (Brill, 2016), which he co-edited with Peter S. Eardley.
-He has also authored: The Body Broken: Medieval Europe 1300-1520 (Routledge, 2011); Giles of Rome’s “De regimine principum”: Reading and Writing Politics at Court and University, c.
+Briggs’s most recent books are The Body Broken: Late Medieval and Renaissance Europe, 1300–1525 (Routledge, 2020) and A Companion to Giles of Rome (Brill, 2016), which he co-edited with Peter S. Eardley.
+He has also authored Giles of Rome’s “De regimine principum”: Reading and Writing Politics at Court and University, c.
 1275-c.
 1525 (Cambridge University Press, 1999) and edited (with David Fowler and Paul Remley) The Governance of Kings and Princes: John Trevisa’s Middle English Translation of the “De regimine principum” of Aegidius Romanus (Garland, 1997).
-He is now preparing a second edition of The Body Broken and working on two other book projects, The Hundred Years War (Hackett Publishing) and Giles of Rome, “De regimine principum” (3 volumes, Dallas Medieval Texts and Translations).
+His current book project is a reassessment of the history of early Renaissance humanism, tentively titled Reframing Early Humanism: Scholasticism, Classicism, and the Languages of Politics, 1260–1350.

-He has published numerous book chapters, the most recent being a chapter on Giles of Rome’s “Life, Works, and Legacy,” in A Companion to Giles of Rome; “Moral Philosophy and Wisdom Literature,” in The Oxford History of Classical Reception in English Literature, vol. 1, 800-1558 (Oxford University Press, 2016); “Scholarly and Intellectual Authority in Late Medieval European Mirrors,” in Global Medieval: Mirrors for Princes Reconsidered (Ilex Foundation/Harvard University Press, 2015); “The Clerk,” in Historians on Chaucer: The “General Prologue” to the Canterbury Tales (Oxford University Press, 2014); and “History, Story, and Community: Representing the Past in Latin Christendom, 1050-1400,” in The Oxford History of Historical Writing, Volume 2: 400-1400 (Oxford University Press, 2012).
+He has published numerous book chapters, including: “Western Medieval Specula, c.
+1150-c.
+1450,” (with Cary J. Nederman) in A Critical Companion to the “Mirrors for Princes” Literature (Brill, 2023); “History at the Universities: Oxford, Cambridge, and Paris,” in Medieval Historical Writing: Britain and Ireland, 500-1500 (Cambridge University Press, 2019); “Moral Philosophy and Wisdom Literature,” in The Oxford History of Classical Reception in English Literature, vol. 1, 800-1558 (Oxford University Press, 2016); “Scholarly and Intellectual Authority in Late Medieval European Mirrors,” in Global Medieval: Mirrors for Princes Reconsidered (Ilex Foundation/Harvard University Press, 2015); “The Clerk,” in Historians on Chaucer: The “General Prologue” to the Canterbury Tales (Oxford University Press, 2014); and “History, Story, and Community: Representing the Past in Latin Christendom, 1050-1400,” in The Oxford History of Historical Writing, Volume 2: 400-1400 (Oxford University Press, 2012).
 His articles have appeared in the journals Rhetorica, LATCH [Online], Journal of Medieval History, English Manuscript Studies, Medieval Perspectives, Manuscripta, and Scriptorium.